 As a bonus, my paperback sales have increased noticeably since I made the move.
-Noticeable because I was selling next to none before.
+Perhaps because I was selling next to none before.

 It made me wonder, however, if my Createspace orders were being correctly attributed in the past.
 I can’t say, but such a sudden change in my sales fortune made me a little suspicious.

 Perhaps it is a good reason for you to consider moving your paperbacks too.
 It is quick and easy to do and the online review process works very well.

 Here is the process as explained by Amazon KDP help.

 1. Set up a new paperback title on your KDP Bookshelf.